 The village where Phantoms of Ruthaer takes place.
 It is located on the Emmassa River, in the country of Carolingias.
 Aislinn and her dragon-brother Brand were born here.

-Disgraced knight of Rhodina, he travels with Damage Inc. Mentioned in CoC and BoC, his first appearance is planned in the upcoming book Mask of the Vampire.
-Dobrynya's twin brother.
+Exiled knight of Rhodina, he travels with Damage Inc. Dobrynya's twin brother.

 Knight of Rhodina, he and his men scour the wasteland between the Stena and the White River searching for relics.
 He and August are identical twin brothers.
 (CoC)